2km from Jeffreys Bay

 Easy trail; Suitable for Children

-There are two points of access to the trail – one off the R102 and the easier to locate start on the south side of the estuary.
+There are two points of access to the trail – one off the R102 and the other, easier to locate, starting on the south side of the estuary.
 If taking the latter option, park beside the picnic sites and ablution facilities and then walk along the banks of the estuary towards the sea.
 More than 100 bird species have been identified in this area and thousands of red-knobbed coots come to nest in these waters.

 Once on the beach, head north until you reach the other side of the estuary.
 You’ll see a wooden bench high on the dune ahead of you – this is the lookout that you can detour to later, but ignore it for now and head upstream until you see a tributary coming in from the right.
 Follow this tributary for about 50 metres until you meet the main path, where you turn right again and head through a patch of coastal thicket, which is home to bushbuck, duiker and grysbok.
 (If you want a longer hike through the reserve, you can turn left at the path junction.
 The small bridge across the river has been washed away, but it’s easy enough to wade across.)